cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 Now that the giants have left the building any volunteers on adopting the standard CSV library and making it great again?
-Why not start with a custom-built parser that handles more edges cases for escaping and quoting rules or more flexible rules / conventions for leading and trailing whitespaces and so on.
+Why not start with a custom purpose-built parser that handles more edges cases for escaping and quoting rules or more flexible rules / conventions for leading and trailing whitespaces and so on.
 Anyone?
 You might be giant.